bootstrapworld/curriculum/lessons/Data-Science/box-plots/langs/en-us/slides.md

 {layout="Launch"}
 # Making Box Plots

-**_FACT: The Animal Shelter Bureau says the average pet weighs almost 40 pounds_**
+When we explored measures of center, we tried to answer a question about "typical" values.
+We considered a fact - that _the Animal Shelter Bureau says the average pet weighs almost 40 pounds_.

-Once we have a summary number like "mean", it's important to ask another question:

-_If the average pet is 40 pounds, just **how typical** is that?_

-- Maybe all the pets weigh between 35 and 45 pounds, with every pet close to the mean.
-- But maybe all the pets are super small or huge, and no one is even _near_ to the mean!
+How useful is this fact, really?
+Maybe all the pets weigh between 35 and 45 pounds, with every pet close to the mean.
+But maybe all the pets are super small or huge, and no one is even _near_ to the mean!

+So once we have our summary for a "normal value", it's likely we'll ask another question: _If the average pet is 40 pounds, just **how typical** is that?_

 ---
 {layout="Launch"}